vcheeze/fantasy-nba-server/README.md

    - Budget of $1000
    - Should consist of exactly 10 players, with 5 Front Court and 5 Back Court players
    - No more than 2 players from the same team
+   - 2 free transfers are allowed per Gameweek, which can be used separately on any given Gameday.
+Each additional transfer costs -1000 points
+   - If the player is in the current squad, instead of using his `now_cost` to calculate against the total budget, we use the user's `selling_price` from the current squad API's `picks` field
 2. Scoring
-   - The season is divided into Gameweeks, which are then divided into Gamedays
+   - The season is divided into Gameweeks (phases), which are then divided into Gamedays (events)
    - Each Gameday, select exactly 5 players to start whose fantasy points count toward the total score
    - If more/fewer than 5 players have games on any given Gameday, they will score 0 points.
 Only the selected 5 starting players' points count toward the total score.
    - The 5 players have to consist of 2-3 Front Court and 2-3 Back Court players, and this formation cannot be broken